-National Organic Standards Board Materials Subcommittee 2023 Research Priorities Discussion Document Spring 2023
+National Organic Standards Board Materials Subcommittee 2024 Research Priorities Discussion Document Spring 2024 Executive Summary

-Executive Summary

 Overall: The National Organic Standards Board (NOSB) presents an annual list of research priorities for organic food and agriculture, a process originally established by the Board in 2012.
 The NOSB requests that integrated research be undertaken with consideration of the whole farm system, recognizing the interplay of agroecology, the surrounding environment, and both native and farmed species of plants and animals.

-Livestock
+As part of this year's process, the Livestock, Crops, and Handling Subcommittee have made an effort to categorize and differentiate highest priority topics from ongoing topics.